 #3: Prioritize Native Perennials over Tropical Annuals (exceptions do apply!)

 Don’t know the difference between perennials and annuals?
 That’s okay, I didn’t either until last year.
 Perennials are typically native to your region and thus are built to survive your local climate.
-This means (if established properly), they will return year after year.
+If established properly, they will return year after year.
 This saves you the time and energy of replanting your garden each Spring!
 Annuals die after one season (occasionally two), so as the name implies, they must be replanted annually.

 Recommended Perennials for Pollinators: